Satisfactory Academic Progress (SAP) Policy: Graduate Students

 - Eligibility for institutional scholarships and grants is not guaranteed with the approval of a SAP appeal or during warning and probation periods.
 A separate appeal may be required for certain types of institutional aid.

-If the appeal is denied, a student is no longer eligible for further financial aid from NYIT until he/she becomes compliant with SAP policy standards.
+If the appeal is denied, a student is no longer eligible for further financial aid from New York Institute of Technology until the student becomes compliant with SAP policy standards.

 Satisfactory Academic Progress for New York State Programs

-NYIT is responsible for implementing standards of satisfactory academic progress to maintain eligibility for all financial assistance programs, including federal, institutional, and New York state programs.
+New York Institute of Technology is responsible for implementing standards of satisfactory academic progress to maintain eligibility for all financial assistance programs, including federal, institutional, and New York State programs.

-The standards that apply to New York state awards require recipients of such awards to maintain a steady rate of progress toward a degree and to earn a prescribed academic average.
-These standards affect all students who receive New York state awards.
-Additional information on SAP may be obtained from the Office of Registrar at email@example.com or the Enrollment Services Center at firstname.lastname@example.org.
+The standards that apply to New York State awards require recipients of such awards to maintain a steady rate of progress toward a degree and to earn a prescribed academic average.
+These standards affect all students who receive New York State awards.
+Additional information on SAP may be obtained from the Office of the Registrar at firstname.lastname@example.org or the Enrollment Services Center at email@example.com.

-A one-time waiver may be granted to the recipient of state financial assistance who fails to maintain pursuit of program or make satisfactory academic progress.
-A student must initiate the request for a waiver through the NYIT Counseling and Wellness Center and document one of three reasons for the request: death in the family, serious illness, or other mitigating circumstances beyond the student’s control.
+A one-time waiver may be granted to the recipient of state financial assistance who has failed to maintain pursuit of program or make satisfactory academic progress.
+A student must initiate the request for a waiver through the Office of Student Life and document one of three reasons for the request: a death in the family, serious illness, or other mitigating circumstances beyond the student’s control.
 Approval of the waiver is not automatic.
-After careful review of the documentation by the NYIT Counseling and Wellness Center, a student will be notified by email as to whether the one-time waiver will be granted.
+After careful review of the documentation by the Office of Student Life, a student will be notified by email as to whether the one-time waiver will be granted.